mrspeaker/moncroffe/README.md

 - Greedy meshing.
 Currently had basic face-culling only.
 - Block-based lighting
-- Shift-walk for overhang picking
+- Shift-walk for overhang picking?
 - Camera pitch/yaw not same as minecraft when looking up/down

 ## Would be cool